PhotoNecf/PhotoNecf/README.md

 # Web Photo Source Identification based on Neural Enhanced Camera Fingerprint

+## Updates!!
+- 【2022-12-22】: We supplement the experimental results for evaluating the security of spatial splitting.
+We also supplement the results of our released model on a supplementary test dataset (1,276 RAW photos from 15 Android smartphone cameras) and a public JPEG-based dataset (34,427 JPEG photos from 35 devices), both with good performance.
+We will release our Android dataset after acceptance of the paper.

 ## Introduction
 Source camera identification of web photos aims to establish a reliable linkage from the captured images to their source cameras, and has a broad range of applications, such as image copyright protection, user authentication, investigated evidence verification, etc.
 Our paper presents an innovative and practical source identification framework that employs neural-network enhanced sensor pattern noise to trace back web photos efficiently while ensuring security.